 As a swimming enthusiast, the water has always been an important part of Laura’s life.
 Originally from Toronto, she now calls Vancouver home.
 Every day she is grateful to live in this beautiful, coastal city and believes that everyone should have access to the ocean and swimming experiences.

 Ron is a recreational swimmer and has been an active member of VOWSA since 2015.
 He joined VOWSA to become comfortable in open water swimming in order to do an Olympic Triathlon.
 Away from his work in securities regulation, Ron also likes cycling, skiing and working on his weight routine at the YWCA.
-Ron participates annually in the Sun Run.

 Eden began volunteering with VOWSA in 2016 and loved it so much that she came back to work as our Practice Swim Coordinator.
 Eden enjoys spending Monday and Thursday nights down at the beach helping swimmers sign in and out but has yet to get in the water herself.
 With a little push she might join us for a swim this summer!
 Eden can’t wait for each season to begin.
 She is looking forward to seeing some familiar faces and meeting all of the new swimmers that will be joining us this summer!

 The first open water swim Theresa did, her coach asked her, “Are you having fun?” and she answered, “No. I don’t like it.”
 She stuck with the class and after the fifth swim fell in love.
 Now she takes her wetsuit or bathing suit where ever she travels.
 Any lake or ocean is an opportunity to swim!
 Theresa even taught her anxiety-ridden dog how to swim.
 Theresa has had a lot of fun as a VOWSA member and hopes to give back and support the community as a volunteer.